Skip to main content

 Stephani Synn, PsyD

-Dr. Synn has significant clinical experience treating a variety of mental health challenges in a range of clinical settings including pediatric hospitals, residential treatment programs, community mental health centers, group homes, intensive outpatient programs, and schools.
+Dr. Synn has significant clinical experience treating a variety of mental health challenges in a range of settings including pediatric hospitals, residential treatment programs, community mental health centers, group homes, intensive outpatient programs, and schools.
 She has training in evidence-based models such as cognitive behavioral therapy (CBT); Summer Treatment Program (STP); trauma-focused cognitive behavioral therapy (TF-CBT); Multifamily group treatment (MFGT); Motivational Interviewing (MI); and acceptance and commitment therapy (ACT).
-Dr. Synn is certified in the Modular Approach to Treatment for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH-ADTC), an evidence¬-based treatment for children ages 6-15 with emotional and/or behavioral challenges, and is working toward becoming a certified MATCH-ADTC supervisor.
+Dr. Synn is a supervisor and therapist trained in the Modular Approach to Treatment for Children with Anxiety, Depression, Trauma, or Conduct Problems (MATCH-ADTC), an evidence-based treatment for children ages 6-17 with emotional and/or behavioral challenges, and is working toward becoming a MATCH-ADTC trainer.
 Additionally, she is certified in Parent-Child Interaction Therapy (PCIT), an evidence-based treatment for children 2-7 years-old with disruptive behavior disorders.
-Dr. Synn has experience providing neuropsychological assessments and integrated reports to adults, children, and adolescents in private practice and developmental behavioral pediatric settings.
-Dr. Synn's research interests focus on adapting evidence-based practices to make them more accessible for underserved populations and more feasible in community settings.
+Dr. Synn has experience providing neuropsychological assessments to adults, children, and adolescents in private practice and developmental behavioral pediatric settings and her research interests focus on adapting evidence-based treatments to make them more accessible for underserved populations and more feasible in community settings.

 The Baker Center For Children and Families